unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

 	- Post to http://www.unicode.org/cldr/data/diff/supplemental/supplemental.html

 2. Do the following to update to new currency codes.
+  [Note: this is more complicated than it should be: we should simplify the process]

 - Go to http://www.iso.org/iso/en/prods-services/popstds/currencycodeslist.html
   (you can set up a watch for changes in this page with http://www.watchthatpage.com)
   WARNING: this needs to be checked periodically, since ISO does not keep accurate histories!